ThatTyGuy/ThatTyGuy/README.md

-A passionate web developer from the United States
+A passionate full-stack web developer from the United States

 - 🌱 I’m currently learning the **[Codecademy Curriculum](https://www.codecademy.com/learn)**, [freeCodeCamp Curriculum](https://www.freecodecamp.org/) and the dabbling with [Sololearn](https://www.sololearn.com/) when I'm on the go.
 - [FreeCodeCamp Profile](https://www.freecodecamp.org/That_Ty_Guy_)